Rare Pearl & Seashell Craft

 The Steps

-PEARL
+PEARL PREP

-2. In a small container add 1/4 cup of water and enough glue to make a thinned out paste.
+2. In a small container, add 1/4 cup of water and enough glue to make a thinned-out paste.

-Set aside temporarily.
+Set them aside temporarily.

 SEASHELLS

-1. Place a thin, medium-sized circle of glue in the center of 1 filter.
+1. Place a thin, medium-sized circle of glue in the center of 1 filter then lay a second filter over it, matching the ridges before pressing down.

-3. Fold the filters into triangles.
+2. Fold the filters into triangles.

 Smaller angle & cut= wider seashell; Larger angle & cut= smaller seashell.